poppyjones/sikker/week1.md

 ### Types of Attacks

 - Active
-  - attempts to aler system resources or affect operations
+  - attempts to alter system resources or affect operations
 - Passive
-  - attemps to learn and/or make use of information from the system but does not alter anything.
+  - attempts to learn and/or make use of information from the system but does not alter anything.
 - Inside
   - Initiated by an entity *inside* a security measure.
 Someone who is authorised and is supposed to be authorised (ligitimate) can access a servie or some data, but uses/shares it in a way unintended by the entity who granted the authorisation.
 - Outside